AdaptiveMind · Studio · Singh

 The human does the living.

 This is the point of all of it.
-To remove the syntax floor of software work and free the operator for the part that still requires a human — judgement, taste, the choice of what is worth building, the choice of when to stop.
-Singh’s work is the proof that one disciplined operator with a well-instrumented swarm can ship work the world used to need a department for.
+To remove the syntax floor of software work and free the operator for the part that still requires a human - judgement, taste, the choice of what is worth building, the choice of when to stop.
+Singh’s work is evidence that one disciplined operator with a well-instrumented swarm can ship the kind of work the world used to need a department for.